Professor Alain Deloire believes one of the key things wine sector researchers need to improve on is how best to share their research findings.

-Every dollar invested in winegrape rootstock-related research generates $11 in return to users of rootstocks across the Australian wine industry according to an independent assessment commissioned by the Australian Grape and Wine Authority (AGWA).
+Every dollar invested in winegrape rootstock-related research generates $11 in return to users of rootstocks across the Australian wine industry according to an independent assessment commissioned by the Wine Australia (AGWA).

 New satellite data and forecasting tools, developed by the CSIRO, are helping Australian grapegrowers improve water management in their vineyards.

 The chemical composition of the humble winegrape could one day soon help Australian winemakers better predict and plan for flavour outcomes in the vineyard, as well as create a more transparent measure for quality assessments.

 New research by the CSIRO has highlighted the potential to regulate grape ripening by manipulating the plant growth regulators (PGRs) that co-ordinate berry development.